goldenqo/TRANSLATED-PROJECTS/README.md

-👋 Hey.
-👀 Here you can find all projects I will be working at.
+👀 Here you can find it all.